Kou-shik2004/KocoX2/kocox2.md

 # Kocox2 codes

-# TortoiseBot ROS2
+# kocox2 ROS2

-A complete guide to set up and operate your TortoiseBot with ROS2 Humble/Galactic.
+A complete guide to set up and operate your kocox2 with ROS2 Humble/Galactic.

 ## Prerequisites

 - Ubuntu 22.04 (ROS2 Humble) or Ubuntu 20.04 (ROS2 Galactic)
 - ROS2 Humble or Galactic installed
-- SD card with TortoiseBot Image (optional)
+- SD card with kocox2 Image (optional)

 ## Installation